 Since its founding, the institution has expanded its scope to include studies of the physics, chemistry, geology, biology, and climate of the earth.
 Hundreds of research programs are underway today in a wide range of scientific areas on every continent and in every ocean.

-Highlights from the Scripps Institution of Oceanography Archives
+Scripps Institution of Oceanography Archives